-Musicians, sound artists, and novices come through the recording studio to work with friendly, experienced engineers.
+Musicians, sound artists, and novices come through the sound studio to work with friendly, experienced engineers.

-ACRE's sound department supports live performance, field recording and an isolated studio environment.
-With digital and analog recording capabilities, an expanding collection of microphones, and a nuanced and interesting contribution of equipment and software, our staff of experienced and friendly engineers will be able to provide insight and assistance on almost any sound based project, as well as, workshops and tutorials on equipment, software, and instrument.
+ACRE's sound department supports live performance, field recording, and an isolated studio environment.
+With digital recording capabilities, an expanding collection of microphones, and a vast selection of equipment and software, our staff of sound engineers are able to provide insight and assistance on almost any sound-based project, in addition to offering workshops and tutorials on equipment, software, and instruments.

-RECORDING STUDIO EQUIPMENT:
+SOUND STUDIO EQUIPMENT: